mko1989/acCompaniment/README.md

     *   Option to automatically load the last opened workspace.
 *   **Integration & Control:**
     *   **Bitfocus Companion:** Seamless integration via a dedicated Companion module (`companion-module-highpass-accompaniment`) for remote triggering of cues and receiving feedback (cue status, playback times).
-    *   **Behringer WING Mixer:** Direct OSC integration for configuring user-assignable buttons on the WING mixer to trigger cues and receive feedback from the mixer.
     *   **HTTP Remote Control:** Built-in web interface for remote control via any web browser.
 *   **User Interface:**
     *   Clear and intuitive grid-based layout for cue buttons.